chimericdream/worldofpannotia.com/src/_feats/track.md

     _Hard Ground:_ Any surface that doesn't hold footprints at all, such as bare rock or an indoor floor.
 Most streambeds fall into this category, since any footprints left behind are obscured or washed away.
 The creature leaves only traces (scuff marks or displaced pebbles).

-    Several modifiers may apply to the _survival_ check, as given on the table below.
+    Several modifiers may apply to the {% skill_link survival %} check, as given on the table below.

     |---
-    | Condition | _survival_ DC Modifier
+    | Condition | {% skill_link survival %} DC Modifier
     |-|-
     | Every three creatures in the group being tracked | -1
     | Size of creature or creatures being tracked:<sup>1</sup> |<